-Vignettes are defined as “short stories about hypothetical characters in specified circumstances, and the interview is invited to respond to those situations” (Finch, 1987) (7).
+Vignettes are defined as “short stories about hypothetical characters in specified circumstances, and the interviewee is invited to respond to those situations” (Finch, 1987) (7).

-In clinical research, vignette has been broadly used in recent decades to compare the quality of clinical care.
+In clinical research, vignettes have been broadly used in recent decades to compare the quality of clinical care.
 Moreover, it has been applied to assess various practices in health care systems, specialties, or clinicians, such as conducting vignette-based research to identify disparities in practice.
 For instance, it can be used to assess the management of postpartum hemorrhage among midwifery students (13, 14).
-In addition, vignette can also be employed when it comes to revealing discrepancies between available guidelines and practices and assess the quality of care provided by health care workers in such fields as midwifery or obstetrics (13, 15-17).
+In addition, vignettes can also be employed when it comes to revealing discrepancies between available guidelines and practices and assess the quality of care provided by health care workers in such fields as midwifery or obstetrics (13, 15-17).

 Vignettes have been used in quantitative (18) and qualitative research, and the use of vignettes in qualitative research is on the rise (19).
 It is worthy to note that in qualitative research, vignettes are more convenient, especially in well-designed qualitative research (20).

 Researchers are nowadays investigating this issue, and more studies have been recommended for the exploration of its different aspects (2-4).
-The authors of this paper, during their research project, have been diagnosed that vignette can be used as a very valuable and useful tool for gathering data.
-Nevertheless, they couldn`t find gathered information in this regard.
-Consequently, this narrative review was carried out.
-On the other hand, the present study aimed to provide comprehensive and thorough information about vignette through a narrative review.
+The authors of this paper, during their research project, have been diagnosed that vignette technique can be used as a very valuable and useful tool for data collection in their ethno phenomenological study; nevertheless, they could not find adequate information in this regard so that decided to conduct this narrative review.
+The present study therefore aimed to provide comprehensive and thorough information about vignette technique through a narrative review.

 Materials and Methods

-This was a narrative review study which was performed using some keywords, including “vignette”, “qualitative research”, and “quantitative research”.
-The following databases were searched: ISI Web of Science (65), PubMed (27), Science Direct (123), CINAHL (110), ProQuest (23), ERIC (44) and Scopus (24) since their inception up to September 5th, 2018 to assess those studies regarding different aspect of vignette.
+This was a narrative review which was performed using some keywords, including “vignettes”, “qualitative research”, and “quantitative research”.
+The following databases were searched: ISI Web of Science (65), PubMed (27), Scopus (24), CINAHL (110), ProQuest (23), ERIC (44) as well as Science Direct (123), since their inception up to September 5th, 2018 to assess those studies regarding different aspect of vignettes.
 No language restrictions were imposed.
-A number of 303 records were excluded on the basis of title and abstract, and 105 books and articles were reviewed to obtain information concerning the various aspects of vignettes and its applicability in qualitative and qualitative research in different disciplines.
+A number of 303 records were excluded on the basis of title and abstract and 105 books and articles were reviewed to obtain information concerning the various aspects of vignettes and their applicability in qualitative and qualitative research in different disciplines.

-Ethical consideration:In the current paper, the authors just reviewed and gathered related publications.
+To meet ethical considerations, the authors just reviewed and collected related publications.

-In the current paper, the thorough research regarding vignette has been expressed as Vignette execution, Practical reward of vignettes, Limitation of the vignette, and Building a vignette.
-The results and important practical aspects of these issues are represented in the sections as follows:
+In the current paper, the thorough research regarding vignettes has been expressed as execution of vignettes, practical reward of vignettes, limitations of the vignettes, and building vignettes.
+The results and important practical aspects of these issues are represented in the following sections:

-The Administration of vignette varies according to the design of the research and the way of data collection, vignettes presentation, and how to gain the responses (12).
+The administration of vignettes varies according to the design of the research and the way of data collection, vignettes presentation, and how to gain the responses (12).

-Data collection: Vignette has been used to extract the opinions of participants either in a group or individually.
+Data collection: Vignettes have been used to extract the opinions of participants either in a group or individually.
 They are of great help to members in expressing their opinions in a group and discuss with each other (5, 21).
 Moreover, they provide an opportunity to compare the interpretations of different groups regarding the equal situation and express their values and norms of behavior (22).

 Presentation of vignettes: Vignettes can be presented in a myriad of ways.
 Open-ended questions have been demonstrated to be of great value (2, 10, 23, 24), and another popular technique is unfinished sentences to provoke discussion among participants (25).

-Open-ended questions could promote creativity among people (24), it can also provide more realistic responses to real-life conditions (26).
+Open-ended questions could promote creativity among people (24).
+They can also provide more realistic responses to real-life conditions (26).
 On the other hand, closed or forced-choice vignettes (27) tend to be used more frequently in quantitative research.
 They allow a broad kind of variables to be integrated in the research design (1, 12, 28-31).
-However, they are not as useful as the open-ended questions for the social situation (1, 2).
+However, they are not as useful as the open-ended questions for the social situations (1, 2).

 In theory, employing a mixture of closed-ended and open-ended questions capture the benefits of both; nonetheless, such an approach may be inappropriate or impossible (1, 2, 7, 12, 32, 33).
 Therefore, it has been recommended that the use of closed or open-ended questions be systematically evaluated due to the dearth of information in this regard (2, 34).